bokub/git-history-editor/README.md

 ### Step 3: Export

-When the edition step is finished, Git History Editor provides a script that you can run in order to apply the changes immediatly.
+When the `edit` step is finished, Git History Editor provides a script that you can run in order to apply the changes immediatly.

 This script uses the `git filter-branch` command, which is the less painful way to rewrite a git branch history with precision.